cantaloupe-project/cantaloupe/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-# Change Log

-## 1.0-beta3

-* Added client-side caching.
-* Added HTTP Basic authentication.
-* Added KakaduProcessor.
-* Improved the thread-safety of FilesystemCache.

-## 1.0-beta2

-* Added optional server-side caching.
-* Added configurable path separators in FilesystemResolver and HttpResolver.
-* The application version is displayed on the landing page and in a startup log message.

-## 1.0-beta1

-* First version.

 # Feedback